-On August 1, 2018, we entered into an agreement to sell our interests in the Cartier Wind power facilities in Québec to Innergex Renewable Energy Inc. for gross proceeds of \$630 million before closing adjustments.
-The sale is expected to be completed in fourth quarter 2018 subject to certain regulatory and other approvals and result in an estimated gain of \$175 million (\$130 million after tax) which will be recorded upon closing of the transaction.
+On October 24, 2018, we completed the sale of our interests in the Cartier Wind power facilities in Québec to Innergex Renewable Energy Inc. for gross proceeds of approximately \$630 million before closing adjustments resulting in an estimated gain of \$170 million (\$135 million after tax) to be recorded in fourth quarter 2018.